PhilipYip1988/python-tutorials/004_text_datatypes/readme.md

 ## Object Orientated Programming Conception

 Python is an Object Orientated Programming (OOP) language.
-Before delving into Python, its worthwhile exploring the general concept of OOP using physical objecgts.
+Before delving into Python, its worthwhile exploring the general concept of OOP using physical objects.

 Each *object* belongs to an associated *class*.
 The *class* can be conceptualised as a set of instructions, similar to the blueprint shown that has an associated label ```MobileSuit```.